CsPS0/Neumann-Survival-Week/RPG-GAME/RenderLib/README.md

 - `Frame(int width, int height)` : sets the dimensions of the frame
 - `bool InFrameBounds(int x, int y)` : checks if the position (x, y) is inside the frame
+- `bool PutPixel(int x, int y, Pixel pixel, bool IgnoreLayer)` : puts a pixel and returns true if the operation was successful
+- `bool PutFrame(int x, int y, Frame frame)` : inserts a frame and returns true if the operation was successful
+- `void Fill(Pixel pixel)` : fills the frame with the given pixel

 ## Render in Render.cs